pharo-ide/Calypso/Calypso-SystemPlugins-Reflectivity-Queries.package/ClyBreakpointMethodGroupProvider.class/README.md

-I provide breakpoints method group when classes include methods with breakpoints or halts
+I provide "breakpoints" method group when classes include methods with breakpoints or halts